-God’s Covenant With Noah, 1-17
+God’s Covenant with Humankind through Noah, 1-17

 Kidner notes that there are similarities with the opening of Genesis, but also differences.
 The charge given to Noah is similar to that given to Adam, 1:7, but sin now encroaches.
 God’s image remains, v6, and man is still God’s viceroy, but his dominion will be largely one of fear, v2, and his fellow-creatures are now his food, v3, and there will be a need to restrain violence and bloodshed, v5f.

 ‘The story of God’s covenant with Noah after the Flood reminds us that God’s covenant blessing is given, and his law provided, in the setting of a disordered and fallen world.
 Many times in this section of the Bible, we have seen how the life of faith is lived in a world of ambiguity and tension.
 Genesis 3 comes after Genesis 2: the created world is fallen.
 Adam is expelled from the Garden, but life goes on.
 Cain is punished by God, yet protected by God.
 The story of the Flood itself is a story of mercy and rescue in the very place of judgement and destruction.
-And now, perhaps more clearly still, in chapter 9, Noah is given God’s blessing, but God’s low is, so to speak, an “accommodation” of God’s perfect will to the conditions of a very-far-from-perfect world…The Genesis author has no illusions about the ambiguity of the world, and the struggles even for men of faith in living for God.
+And now, perhaps more clearly still, in chapter 9, Noah is given God’s blessing, but God’s law is, so to speak, an “accommodation” of God’s perfect will to the conditions of a very-far-from-perfect world…The Genesis author has no illusions about the ambiguity of the world, and the struggles even for men of faith in living for God.
 In that context the word of blessing, the provision of God’s guiding law, and the reassurance of the rainbow are even more clearly evidences of God’s gracious covenanted love and care.’

 ‘It was a self-humiliation on God’s part when he lent his divine image to a clod of earth.
 But how much more God lowered himself after the Flood, in the renewal of his blessing!’

 Even in our wickedness, we are accorded the dignity of God’s image, and are given the responsibility of being his ‘estate manager’ (Atkinson again).
 We can avoid this responsibility through despair, through a cosmic fatalism.: the world is headed for self-destruction, let’s eat, drink and be merry, for tomorrow we die.
 What is the use of my poor contribution when the problems of the world are so great?
 But to argue thus is to diminish our humanity.

 ‘This dominion, as granted anew to Noah, though expressed in stronger terms than to Adam, probably to inspire him and his family with confidence to spread over the earth, was restored only in the imperfect degree in which it was possessed after the fall, when, through his own fierce passions and cruel tyranny, man’s supremacy over the inferior creation was much impaired.
 Still it continues great.
-But the coercive rule which he now exercises, and which is often successfully resisted, is not to be confounded with that benign and complete dominion which was his critical prerogative, and which having been conferred on Christ, (Ps 8:6-8 1 Cor 15:27 Eph 1:22 Heb 2:7-8) will in due time be the imparted privilege of his people in the restored condition of humanity.’
-(JFB)
+But the coercive rule which he now exercises, and which is often successfully resisted, is not to be confounded with that benign and complete dominion which was his critical prerogative, and which having been conferred on Christ, (Ps 8:6-8; 1 Cor 15:27; Eph 1:22; Heb 2:7-8) will in due time be the imparted privilege of his people in the restored condition of humanity.’

 This verse reminds us of the creation story in ch 1, but the tone is now very different.
 Before, all is said to be ‘very good’, but now the world is full of fear and dread.
 We ourselves cannot go back to the Garden; we live this side of the Flood, and with the tensions of a fallen world.
 God still speaks, but in a manner suited to needs of that fallen world.
 The fact that all life comes from God is reflected in provisions covering bloodshed, vv3-6.